How to Reduce Your Risk for Heart Disease

 Men with more serious congenital heart defects are especially at risk for heart disease if they do not pay attention to maintaining a healthy lifestyle.

 If Ben had visited his physician for a complete check-up that morning, he would have found out that his discomfort after the party was actually a “silent” heart attack.
-Along with implementing a weight management program, Ben could have started eating healthier foods, stopped smoking, and minimized his alcohol intake.
+Along with starting a weight loss program, Ben could have added healthier foods to his diet, stopped smoking, and minimized his alcohol intake.

-Although a lifestyle change does not guarantee you won’t be diagnosed with heart disease at some point, it could potentially reduce your risk for suffering high cholesterol, coronary heart disease, or even cardiac arrest.
+Although lifestyle changes don’t guarantee heart health, you can reduce your risk for high cholesterol, coronary heart disease, or even cardiac arrest.